A Sense Of Reasoning

 ‘Joe Johnson, I swear one of these days . . .’

 ‘There – you’re safe now,’ he interrupted with a touch of bravado about him.

 Emily hopped straight over to the handrail and immediately went about taking her shoe off.
-She called over to him for some help, and the boy was quick to wave his hand out in front of him as he bowed before her.
+She called over to him for help, and the boy quickly waved his hand out in front of him as he bowed before her.

-She rolled her eyes as he knelt, then tapped his head with her shoe, ‘Now arise Sir – Joe of Brooksfield and ring out my precious, bloody sock.’
+She rolled her eyes as he knelt, then tapped his head with her shoe, ‘Now arise Sir – Joe of Brookfield and ring out my precious, bloody sock.’

-He looked up in a smile as he removed her sock; he laid it to one side and then gently began to rub some warmth back into her foot.
+He looked up with a smile as he removed her sock; he laid it to one side and then gently began to rub some warmth back into her foot.

 ‘How is Charlotte going to know what you should do?
 He asked whilst tightly twisting her sock.